natelandrum/sudoku_solver/README.md

 # Future Work

 * Python OCR Integration: Implement a Python-based Optical Character Recognition (OCR) to automatically generate the Sudoku grid by scanning an image.
 This will convert an image of a Sudoku puzzle into the necessary 2D list format for the solver.
-* Handling Unsolvable Grids: Enhance the solver to detect unsolvable grids that have fewer than 17 clues (numbers).
-Puzzles with fewer than 17 clues are mathematically unsolvable, and the software should recognize this and terminate early.
-* Performance Optimization: Further optimize the recursive backtracking algorithm to handle more complex Sudoku grids efficiently, possibly by introducing parallel processing for larger or more complex puzzles.